Opentrons/opentrons/RELEASING.md

 Changelogs for the release are automatically generated when the tag is pushed and sent to the release page in github.

-1. Run QA on this release.
+14. Run QA on this release.
 If issues are found, create PRs targeted on the release branch.
-To create new alpha releases, repeat steps from making a bump branch to now.
+To create new alpha releases, repeat steps 4-14.
-1. Once QA is a pass, bump to the target release version (review [the section below](#make-bump-usage) again)
+15. Once QA is a pass, bump to the target release version (review [the section below](#make-bump-usage) again)

-1. Do a NORMAL MERGE into `release`.
+16. Do a NORMAL MERGE into `release`.
 Do NOT squash or rebase.
 This should be done from your local command line (and will succeed as long as the release PR is reviewed and status checks have passed):

 ```shell
 # note: make sure you have pulled the latest changes for branch